 Rabbi Minster serves on the Vaad Hachinuch of CHDS and Atara High School.

 Rabbi Yitzchok Preis Rabbi Yitzchok Preis is Director of Outreach of the Cincinnati Community Kollel as well as Director of its affiliate, Sarah’s Place.
 He has taught in a broad array of venues including the Anne Blitstein Teacher’s Institute (Chicago), Melton Adult Mini-School, and University of Cincinnati.
 His capacity to clarify complex material combined with his care and concern for students of all backgrounds makes him a popular instructor whether to advanced Talmud students or absolute beginners.
-Rabbi Preis is teaching the Bamidbar Bekius class which is designed to give the students a broad overview of the entire sefer (book).
-Significant focus will be given to the relevance of Bamidbar’s many messages to our contemporary circumstances and struggles.
+Rabbi Preis is teaching Jewish History and Kuzari this year at Atara.

-Ayala Weinrib Ayala Weinrib joined the Cincinnati community almost two years ago along with her husband, Rabbi Avrohom Weinrib, Rov of Congregation Zichron Eliezer, and their children.
+Mrs. Ayala Weinrib Ayala Weinrib joined the Cincinnati community in 2012 along with her husband, Rabbi Avrohom Weinrib, Rov of Congregation Zichron Eliezer, and their children.
 Originally from Monsey, NY Ayala has completed her schooling there as well as her teacher training from B’nos Chava Teachers Seminary in Yerushalayim and a Masters of Education from Long Island University.
-During the past 16 years she has taught both regular and special education, and has shared administrative responsibilities in New York, New Jersey, Eretz Yisroel and Chicago.
-She is thrilled to be a part of the beautiful Cincinnati community particularly sharing her passion, love and warmth through teaching and interacting with the wonderful girls of Atara High School.
+During the past 2 decades, she has taught both regular and special education, and has shared administrative responsibilities in New York, New Jersey, Eretz Yisroel and Chicago.
+She is thrilled to be a part of the beautiful Cincinnati community particularly sharing her passion, love and warmth through teaching Advanced Be’ur Tefillah and interacting with the wonderful girls of Atara High School.

 Deborah Rubinoff was born and raised in Indianapolis, where she graduated from Hasten Hebrew Academy and North Central High School.
 She held several posts in the National Conference of Synagogue Youth, including that of Regional President for the Central East Region and that of National Secretary.